Home » Diagnosis & Treatment

 5. Targeting cancer or diseased cells: The CAR on the surface of the T cells allows them to recognize and bind to specific proteins on the surface of cancer cells or cells associated with autoimmune diseases.
 Once bound, the T cells become activated and initiate a powerful immune response against the targeted cells.

-How Can Car T-Cell Therapy Be Used to Treat Autoimmune Disease?
+How Can CAR T-Cell Therapy Be Used To Treat Autoimmune Disease?

 Generally, this is done by modulating the immune system’s response to target and eliminate cells responsible for autoimmune reactions.
 The CAR-T cells, equipped with the synthetic receptor, recognize and bind to cells expressing the target proteins associated with the autoimmune response.
 Once bound, the CAR-T cells activate the immune system to attack and eliminate the targeted autoimmune cells.
 By selectively targeting the cells involved in the autoimmune process, CAR-T therapy aims to dampen the abnormal immune response and potentially induce a state of remission for the autoimmune disease.